adamStawarek/Blog/ADR.md

 ---

-### #1 (28/12/2025) Switch SMTP server to Smtp2go
+### #1 (28/12/2025) Switch SMTP server
 #### Context

-Application sends out emails i.e during account confirmation or when someone post a commment to the article.
+The application sends emails for things like account confirmation or when someone posts a comment on an article.
-Right now the emails are send out through SendGrid api but unfortunately the trial period has ended (60 days only) and we need to decide whether to pay for the higher plan or switch to different smtp provider.
+At the moment, emails are sent using the SendGrid API.
+Unfortunately, the 60-day trial has ended, so I needed to decide whether to upgrade to a paid plan or switch to a different SMTP provider.

 #### Decision

-Since I want to keep the cost of running the blog at minnimum I decided not to pay for the higher SendGrid plan but instead to switch to Smtp2go https://www.smtp2go.com/ which is quite popular, has very good deliverability ~96% on average and is free withouth any trial period.
+To keep the cost of running the blog as low as possible, I decided not to upgrade to the paid SendGrid plan, which costs around $20 per month.
+I looked into the free plan from SMTP2GO (https://www.smtp2go.com/ ), which is quite popular and offers good deliverability (~96%).
+However, it couldn’t be set up with my private Gmail account.

+In the end, I chose a simpler option and paid a small fee (3 z³oty, ~$0.75 per month) for a business outbox from Hostinger, linked to my domain.

 #### Consequences

-For the downsides the Smtp2go has limits of 25 emails per hour, 200 per day and 1000 per month but since the scale of my blog is small and I don't expect that many users thus those limitations are acceptable.
+The basic plan allows up to 1,000 emails per day, which is more than enough for the blog.
+If I ever need to switch to another SMTP provider in the future, it should only require updating the host, port, and credentials in the SMTP configuration.